matchai/waka-box/README.md

 1. Create a new public GitHub Gist (https://gist.github.com/)
 1. Create a token with the `gist` scope and copy it. (https://github.com/settings/tokens/new)
-1. Create a new Twitter app (https://developer.twitter.com/en/apps/create)
+1. Create a WakaTime account (https://wakatime.com/signup)
-1. On the App page for your newly created app, generate an "Access token & access token secret" and copy all keys and tokens.
+1. In your account settings, copy the existing WakaTime API Key (https://wakatime.com/settings/account)

 ### Project setup